 Since 2003 each year has developed short films on a given topic, in close cooperation with ARTE and SWR.
 Atelier participants slip into the role of producer.
 Students at our partner film schools in Ludwigsburg and Paris take on the direction, camera, editing, production design and music.
 Participants here have the opportunity to integrate from the start – to network and make valuable contacts for their future career.
 The short film project is broken down into different phases:

 - Script and cooperation selection

 At the start of the training year in autumn, you and the members of your year will view films by interested and potential directors.
 In parallel, the script students at the film schools in Ludwigsburg and Paris begin developing script proposals on a given topic.
 Each of the nine planned short films will be produced by two Atelier participants with different nationalities and native languages.
 So in autumn you will decide on the person you want to do your production with.
 At the following script pitch you and your partner will choose the scripts you are interested in.
-The final selection will be made with a drama expert, the heads of the programme of the Atelier and the editors Brigitte Dithard (SWR) and Barbara Häbe (ARTE).
+The final selection will be made with a drama expert, the heads of the programme of the Atelier and the editors Brigitte Dithard (SWR), Barbara Häbe and Laurence Rilly (ARTE).
 In Ludwigsburg the decision is taken at the end of the year – in Paris in the New Year.

 - Team-building and completing the shooting

 After choosing the script, participants start building their team for the short film production.
 By March the authors and producers will put together a new version of the script.
 If possible they should involve the director in this.
 The team discusses the new script version with the editors, the drama expert and the Atelier programme directors.
 The aim is to submit the final version for shooting in June.